alphanication/leetcode-kotlin/README.md

 # leetcode-kotlin

-This repository is for publishing my solutions on leetcode platform, in kotlin language.
+This repository is for publishing my solutions on leetcode platform, in Kotlin language.

 https://leetcode.com/